 Incubator programs can either be independent or sponsored.
 Angel investors or government entities often sponsor incubator programs, taking into account that these programs gain benefits as well.
 Startups can either apply to an incubator program or they can be recommended to one through partners.
 Either way, the results are the same.

-Once the incubation definition is clarified, one must focus on the process, that tends to last more than the in the case of accelerators.
-Mentorship periods can extend from 6 months to a year and a half, and incubator programs are not oriented towards fast growth.
-They are more likely to prepare the startup for future developments, that will usually be handled by accelerators.
+Once the incubation definition is clarified, one must focus on the process, which tends to last more than in the case of accelerators.
+Mentorship periods can extend from 6 months to a year and a half, and incubator programs are not oriented toward fast growth.
+They are more likely to prepare the startup for future developments, which will usually be handled by accelerators.
 Incubators, on the other hand, have no claims of equity in the startup, and if they have it’s very little.

 How can I tell if an incubator is right for my company?